^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Australian and Danish scientists have improved the technology of in vitro fertilization (IVF), increasing its efficiency by tens of percent, according to ScienceDaily.
-It is expected that the improvement will go into clinical practice as early as 2011.
-Researchers from Adelaide University and the Danish company ORIGIO a / s conducted the largest clinical examination of culture media for embryos obtained as a result of IVF.
-This work demonstrated the key importance of natural growth factors for the successful implantation of the embryo into the uterus.
-Based on the results of the study, EmbryoGen contains a granulocyte-macrophage colony-stimulating factor (GM-CSF, GM-CSF).
-This protein from the group of cytokines ensures the maturation of blood cells in the bone marrow.
-In addition, it ensures the stability of the embryo to damaging effects in the early implantation period.
-Clinical trials of EmbryoGen with the participation of 1319 patients undergoing IVF showed that its use improves the success of embryo implantation, registered at the 12th week of development, on average by 20 percent.
-The cultivation of embryos on this medium proved to be most effective in women whose previous pregnancies were interrupted in the first trimester.
-In this group of patients, the use of EmbryoGen increased the probability of successful implantation by 40 percent.
-According to the study manager, Professor Sarah Robertson of Adelaide, the work on improving IVF took 20 years.
-Scientists expect that, in addition to influencing embryo implantation, EmbryoGen will be able to normalize fetal mass at birth (usually newborns that have appeared with IVF weigh less than naturally conceived).
-Clinical data confirming or refuting these hopes will be received within a year.
-It is expected that EmbryoGen will go on sale in 2011.
+Australian and Danish scientists have improved the technology of in vitro fertilization (IVF), increasing its efficiency by tens of percent, ScienceDaily reports.
+It is expected that the improvement will enter clinical practice as early as 2011.
+Researchers from the University of Adelaide and the Danish company ORIGIO a/s have conducted the largest clinical study to date of nutrient media for embryos obtained as a result of IVF.
+This work has demonstrated the key importance of natural growth factors for the successful implantation of the embryo in the uterus.
+The product EmbryoGen, created as a result of the study, contains granulocyte-macrophage colony-stimulating factor (GM-CSF).
+This protein from the cytokine group ensures the maturation of blood cells in the bone marrow.
+In addition, it ensures the embryo's resistance to damaging effects in the early implantation period.
+Clinical trials of EmbryoGen involving 1,319 patients undergoing IVF have shown that its use increases the success of embryo implantation, recorded at the 12th week of development, by an average of 20 percent.
+Growing embryos on this medium was most effective in women whose previous pregnancies were terminated in the first trimester.
+In this group of patients, the use of EmbryoGen increased the likelihood of successful implantation by 40 percent.
+According to the head of the study, Professor Sarah Robertson from Adelaide, work on improving IVF took 20 years.
+Scientists expect that in addition to influencing embryo implantation, EmbryoGen will be able to normalize the weight of the fetus at birth (usually newborns born with the help of IVF weigh less than those conceived naturally).
+Clinical data confirming or refuting these hopes will be obtained within a year.
+EmbryoGen is expected to go on sale in 2011.